How To Measure the Quality of a Hire: A Simple Guide

 • Are they actively engaging with colleagues and contributing to team discussions?

-• Are they comfortable asking questions and seeking support when needed?
+• Are they comfortable asking questions and looking for support when needed?

-• Do they share respectful, constructive feedback with other team members when necessary?
+• Do they share respectful and constructive feedback with other team members when necessary?

 • Do they meet deadlines and follow through on commitments?